-- 14) The right to have timely access to the existing appeals process with the child placement agency.
-The assertion of the right to appeal will be free from acts of harassment and retaliation. - Foster Parents are encouraged to follow through by informing the Child Welfare Specialist, the Supervisor, then the Associate Director when they have a concern, unmet need or are dissatisfied.
-If the concern is not satisfied with the Child Welfare Specialist, the foster Parent should than contact the Foster Care Supervisor to resolve the concern.
-If the concern is still not resolved, the foster parent should contact Shelter's Associate Director. - The Foster Parent also has the option to utilize Shelter's Grievance Procedure or the DCFS Service Appeal Procedure.
-Shelter's Foster Parent Grievance Procedure is developed in accordance with the DCFS Foster Care Complaint Policy form and is subject to review and approval by Shelter's DCFS Licensing Representative. - The Service Appeal process and the Grievance Procedure are presented during licensing and distributed annually to Foster Parents. - The Foster Parent may also contact the DCFS Advocacy Office and this information is made available. - Decisions are communicated in writing to all parties concerned, including Foster Parents and all parties are informed of their appeal rights. - Once resolved, the Foster Care Supervisor makes periodic contact with the Foster Parent to ensure the Foster Parent is being treated fairly and appropriately.
-The Supervisor will also follow up with the Child Welfare Specialist to ensure there is no conflict of interest, harassment, retaliation or questionable service delivery. - Per Shelter's policy, there is zero tolerance for any retaliation or harassment by Shelter staff. - 15) The right to be informed of the Foster Parent Hotline established under this Act and all of the rights accorded to foster parents concerning reports of the misconduct by Department employees, service providers, or contractors, confidential handling of those reports, and investigation by the Inspector General. - At the pre-service training, a listing of phone numbers will be presented to each prospective foster parent, including the Advocacy Office for children and Family Service, the Inspector General's office and the Bureau of Quality Assurance.
-A list of support numbers is enclosed in the back of the new "Foster Family Handbook" sent to new Foster Parents after completion of the licensing process by DCFS.
-Shelter, Inc. sends this list to Foster Parents yearly.
+- Decisions are communicated in writing to all parties concerned, including Foster Parents and all parties are informed of their appeal rights. - Once resolved, the Foster Care Director makes periodic contact with the Foster Parent to ensure the Foster Parent is being treated fairly and appropriately.
+The Foster Care Director will also follow up with the Child Welfare Specialist to ensure there is no conflict of interest, harassment, retaliation or questionable service delivery. - Per Shelter Inc.'s policy, there is zero tolerance for any retaliation or harassment by Shelter staff. - 15) The right to be informed of the Foster Parent Hotline established under this Act and all of the rights accorded to foster parents concerning reports of the misconduct by Department employees, service providers, or contractors, confidential handling of those reports, and investigation by the Inspector General. - At the pre-service training, a listing of phone numbers will be presented to each prospective foster parent, including the Advocacy Office for Children and Family

+Services, the Inspector General's office, and the Bureau of Quality Assurance.
 The Foster Parent Hotline is 1-800-722-9124.